-PROPOSED ACCOUNTING STANDARD GAFRI's variable annuity contracts contain a guaranteed minimum death benefit ("GMDB") (which may exceed the value of the policyholder's account) to be paid if the annuityholder dies before the annuity payout period commences.
-Payment of any difference between the GMDB and the related account balance is borne by GAFRI and expensed when paid.
+GAFRI's variable annuity contracts contain a guaranteed minimum death benefit ("GMDB") (which may exceed the value of the policyholder's account) to be paid if the annuityholder dies before the annuity payout period commences.
+Liabilities for any difference between the GMDB and the related account balance is borne by GAFRI and expensed when paid.
 In periods of declining equity markets, the GMDB difference increases as the variable annuity account value decreases.
-At March 31, 2003, the aggregate GMDB values (assuming every policyholder died on that date) exceeded the market value of the underlying variable annuities by \$243 million.
+At June 30, 2003, the aggregate GMDB values (assuming every policyholder died on that date) exceeded the market value of the underlying variable annuities by \$193 million.
 Industry practice varies, but GAFRI does not establish GAAP reserves for this mortality risk.
-If a proposed accounting standard becomes effective, GAFRI would be required to record a liability for the present value of expected GMDB payments.
-Initial recognition of a GAAP liability (estimated to be less than 4% of the difference between the underlying market value of the variable annuities and GMDB value) would be accounted for as the cumulative effect of a change in accounting principles.
-Death benefits paid in excess of the variable annuity account balances were about \$600,000 in the first quarter of 2003 and \$1.1 million in all of 2002.
+Under SOP 03-1, GAFRI would be required to record a liability for the present value of expected GMDB payments.
+Initial recognition of a GAAP liability is estimated to be less than \$5 million at June 30, 2003.
+Death benefits paid in excess of the variable annuity account balances were about \$1.0 million in the first six months of 2003 and \$1.1 million in all of 2002.